-Moreover, if future laws and regulations limit our ability to use and share this data or our ability to store, process and share data with our clients over the Internet, demand for our solutions could decrease and our costs could increase.
-We might also have to limit the manner in which we collect information, the types of information that we collect, or the solutions we offer.
-Any of these could materially and adversely affect our business, results of operations and financial condition.
+As noted above, we have sought to implement internationally recognized practices regarding data privacy and data security.
+If our privacy or data security measures fail to comply, or are perceived to fail to comply, with current or future laws and regulations, we may be subject to litigation, regulatory investigations or other liabilities.
+Moreover, if future laws and regulations limit our customers' ability to use and share this data or our ability to store, process and share data with our customers over the Internet, demand for our solutions could decrease and our costs could increase.
+We might also have to limit the manner in which we collect data, the types of personal data that we collect, or the solutions we offer.
+Any of these risks would materially and adversely affect our business, results of operations and financial condition.